Azure/Oracle-Workloads-for-Azure/omat/README.md

 Please review prerequisites and limitations of OMAT before using it for your scenario

 * PowerShell 5.1 or above is required.
 PowerShell 5.1 comes preinstalled with Windows 10 and Windows 11.
 For more information refer to https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell
 * Azure CLI 2.40 or or above is required.
-Install Azure CLI from https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli
+Setup script will automatically install the latest version or you can manually install Azure CLI from https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli
 * Excel 2019 or above is required
 * PowerShell core is not supported (due to COM dependencies)
 * AWR Reports  (created by running **awrrpt.sql**) or AWR Global (RAC) reports (created by running **awrgrpt.sql**) supported.

-## How to use the tool
+## How to install the tool

 * Run PowerShell in Administrator mode.
 * Copy and paste following command line into PowerShell window to set up the tool.
 This will create a folder **C:\OMAT** and download all required files into that folder.
 If you want to use a different folder, change the path in the command below.
 Setup script will also install Azure CLI if not already installed.